Walton Casuals F.C.: Affiliations

 Walton Casuals had an affiliation with Championship club Fulham, which began through former England assistant manager Ray Lewington.
 With his son, Craig, playing for the club at the time, he organised an annual friendly for the two clubs, where he was assistant manager at the time.

 The inaugural game saw Fulham emerge as 3–1 victors in June 2008.
 The Lilywhites inflicted a 5–0 defeat on Walton Casuals in 2009, with Erik Nevland providing two of the goals.
-Philippines international Neil Etheridge and Manchester United defender Chris Smalling both played in the game at the Waterside Stadium.
+Philippines international Neil Etheridge and former Manchester United defender Chris Smalling both played in the game at the Waterside Stadium.
 Walton Casuals picked up their first win in 2011, with Dan Burn, Alexander Kacaniklic and Cauley Woodrow all playing as the hosts earned a 2–1 victory.
 Burn also represented Fulham during a 1–1 draw in August 2012, which included Marcus Bettinelli as an unused substitute.
 The 2014 friendly saw the visitors record a 3–2 victory, with Fernando Amorebieta and Luis Boa Morte included in the squad.

 The fixture was not played ahead of the 2015–16, 2016–17, or 2017–18 seasons with Walton Casuals deeming the friendly unsuitable given their groundshares.
 Friendlies between the two clubs were not played ahead of the 2010–11 or 2013–14 seasons.
 The affiliation also sees Walton Casuals run an annual offer on Non-League Day for Fulham season ticket holders to gain free entry during the international break.
 Walton Casuals were named as a partner club of Fulham in September 2012.
 The club had a number of links to Fulham, most notably through chairman Tony Gale – who made 277 appearances for the club over a seven-year period and writes a column for the website.